zd3nik/XtermBoatSinker/bots.md

 The bots provided in the [src/bots](src/bots) directory are built by default when you run `make`.

-These bots can run stand-alone or as shell-bots with `xbs-client --bot`.
+These bots can run stand-alone (just run the bot) or as a shell-bot (run the bot with `xbs-client --bot`).
 Running as a shell-bot with `xbs-client --bot` provides you with a view of the game boards and user messages as the game progresses.
 In this mode you can also post messages and setup automatic taunts.

 NOTE: The only difference between running `xbs-client` with and without the `--bot` option is when the `--bot` option is used the specified shell-bot will make all the shots for you when your turn comes around.

-When the bots in [src/bots](src/ships) are run stand-alone (e.g. not run as a shell-bot via `xbs-client --bot`) there is no board display and player messages are not shown.
+When the bots in [src/bots](src/bots) are run stand-alone there is no board display and player messages are not shown.
 The bot simply fires shots when its turn comes around and exits when the game ends.

+For example, to run the Random Rufus bot in `stand-alone` mode and a game server running on localhost:

+    ./xbs-rufus --host localhost

+To run Random Rufus as a `shell-bot` with `xbs-client --bot` and a game server running on localhost:

+    ./xbs-client --host localhost --bot ./xbs-rufus

+To run Random Rufus as a `shell-bot` with a custom player name (notice the use of quote `"` marks to encapsulate the `xbs-rufus` command line):

+    ./xbs-client --host localhost --bot "./xbs-rufus --name fred"

 Run any of the provided bots with the `--help` option to see what command-line options they support.

+    ./xbs-rufus --help

 Testing
 -------

 The bots provided in the [src/bots](src/bots) directory all have a `--test` mode.
 This gives you a general idea of the strength and speed of the bot.
-The test generates a number of boards with random ship placement and lets the bot take shots at each board until it has achieved the point goal.
+The test generates a number of boards with random ship placement and lets the bot take shots at each board until it has achieved the point goal on each board.
 Bots that consistently reach the point goal with fewer shots are generally stronger.
-The number of test iterations can be set with the `--postitions` command-line parameter.
+The number of test boards used can be set with the `--postitions` command-line parameter.

+### Testing Shell-Bots

+If you write a shell-bot you can use the `--test` option that is built-in to `xbs-client` to perform the same kind of testing described above on your bot.
+Just be aware that testing this way will likely be much slower than a test mode built directly into your bot.

+For example, to use the testing mode built-in to Random Rufus:

+    ./xbs-rufus --test

+To test Random Rufus as a `shell-bot` with `xbs-client --bot`:

+    ./xbs-client --test --bot ./xbs-rufus

+### Why test?

+You should test your bots for at least 2 reasons:

+1. To make sure it works
+2. To gauge its playing strength

 There are 2 primary aspects of a player's skill that determine their playing strength: